morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 ## 101 CloudFormation nested stacks

+### Basic concept for nested stacks

+**Nested stack**: A stack is a part of other stacks

+**Parent stack/Root stack**: A stack contains other stacks.

-Take the CloudFormation template file 7-nestedstacks.yaml as example:
+Take the CloudFormation template file 7-nestedstacks.yaml as example, to see how to add nested stack in parent stack.
+What is the special for create, update and delete parent stacks.

 ### Define nested stack in resources